 This caused the bucket option to close citing there were too many withdrawals and that people who couldn’t take their money out would have to try again later.
 When that system started losing fuel, they implemented a “green light system“.

 Basically now people instead of waiting for the bucket to open up, would see a green light which would indicate they could take out their funds.
 This plan also went down the drain because many members claimed this didn’t even work!
 Here’s a video showing this:

 As if you needed more reasons to stay away from it…

 7. It is an MLM

-I am personally against any/all MLM companies.
+I am personally against any and all MLM companies (why it’s so).
 I feel that most of them are downright pyramid schemes and in this case, we can add ponzi scheme to the list.

 In my opinion any kind of company which has a referral program where you get paid not just through direct referrals, but through referrals your direct referrals make is just a system founded on the traditional pyramid scheme model.
 In Profit Clicking’s case, it isn’t so much a pyramid scheme as it is a straight up ponzi scheme.

 - You could make money with this program, but it will likely be at the expense of others (ponzi scheme).